SenShiza/senshiza-website/README.md

 # SenShiza Website
-This is SenShiza's Website Source Code
+This is SenShiza's Website source code.

+This website is coded with HTML and CSS.